ALBERTA

 (1811 - 1814, 1820's - 1830's), Jasper FORT WIKI

-A North West Co. fur trading post.
-Exact location undetermined, but probably located on the east side of the Athabasca River, somewhere between Old Fort Point and the Maligne River.
+A North West Co. trading post, built by Alexander Henry, Jr..
+Exact location undetermined, but probably located on the east side of the Athabasca River, somewhere between Old Fort Point and the Maligne River north of town.
 A Parks Canada memorial plaque is located on Trans-Canada Highway 16 on the bypass around town.
+A second post, built by William Henry as a subpost of Jasper House, was probably located further downriver towards the Snaring River, about eight miles below the town.

-A fur trade supply depot built by Jasper Hawes was located here in 1801.
+A supply depot built by Jasper Hawes was first located here in 1801, probably on the Miette River near Old Fort Point.

 Boggy Hall Post

-A North West Co. post on the North Saskatchewan River at or near the mouth of the Brazeau River, south of town.
+A North West Co. post on the west bank of the North Saskatchewan River, above "Blue Rapids", about 10 miles below the mouth of the Brazeau River.
+Abandoned in the autumn of 1808.

 Muskeg Fort